malwareinfosec/EKFiddle/README.md

 ## Import SAZ/PCAP

-A shortcut to load SAZ or PCAP captures.
+A shortcut to load SAZ (Fiddler's native format) or PCAP (i.e. from Wireshark) captures.

 ## View/Edit Regexes

 View and create your custom regular expressions.
 Note: a master list is provided with auto-updates via GitHub.
+Additionally the custom list lets you create your own rules.

 ## Run Regexes

-Run your regular expressions against current web sessions.
+Run the master and custom regular expressions against current web sessions.

 ## Clear Markings